The hot-dip galvanizing (HDG) process consists of three basic steps:

 During the true galvanizing step of the process, the material is completely immersed in a bath of molten zinc.
 The bath chemistry is specified by ASTM B6, and requires at least 98% pure zinc maintained at 815-850 F (435-455 C).

 While immersed in the kettle, the zinc reacts with the iron in the steel to forma series of metallurgically bonded zinc-iron intermetallic alloy layers, commonly topped by a layer of impact-resistant pure zinc.

 Once the fabricated items’ coating growth is complete, it is withdrawn slowly from the galvanizing bath, and the excess zinc is removed by draining, vibrating, and/or centrifuging.

 The metallurgical reaction will continue after the materials are withdrawn from the bath, as long as it remains near bath temperature.
 Galvanized articles are cooled either by immersion in a passivation solution or water or by being left in open air.

-The inspection of hot-dip galvanized steel is simple and fast.
-The two properties most closely scrutinized are coating thickness and appearance/surface condition.
-A variety of simple physical tests can be performed to ensure conformance with the long-established specifications of ASTM.
+The inspection of hot-dip galvanized steel is simple and quick.
+The two properties of the hot-dip galvanized coating most closely scrutinized are coating thickness and appearance/surface condition.
+A variety of simple physical tests can be performed to determine thickness, uniformity, adherence, and appearance.